Where Angels Dare Not Tread

-Our sugya introduces the Torah prohibition against anyone being in the Ohel Moed when the kohen gadol enters the Kodesh Kadoshim: “Let no man be in the Ohel Moed when he comes to atone in the holy place until he leaves” (Vayikra 16:17).
-Since this is an explicit Torah prohibition, the obvious question is: Why is it not found in lists of the 613 mitzvos?
+Our sugya cites the Torah prohibition against anyone being in the Ohel Moed when the kohen gadol enters the Kodesh Kadoshim: “Let no man be in the Ohel Moed when he comes to atone in the holy place until he leaves” (Vayikra 16:17).
+This prohibition, though, is not listed as one of the 613 commandments.
+Why not?

 Not Even the Angels May Enter

-The Rishonim on our sugya cite the Yerushalmi which states that the pasuk, “Let no man be in the Ohel Moed,” applies even to the angels.
-They too are considered “men,” as Yechezkel HaNavi says: “The features of their faces were like the features of a man” (Yechezkel 1:5).
+Rishonim on our sugya cite the Yerushalmi, which states that the verse “Let no man be in the Ohel Moed” applies even to the angels.
+They too are considered men as per Yechezkel HaNavi’s description: “The features of their faces were like the features of a man” (Yechezkel 1:5).

-This raises yet a third question: How could the Torah address a mitzvah to the angels?
-The Torah was given to the Jewish people; it was not given to the angels.
-We do not normally find any mitzvos or aveiros directed at angels.
+This raises yet a third question: How could the Torah command angels?
+The Torah was given to the Jewish people to teach them how to fulfill Hashem’s will.
+It wasn’t given to the angels.

 A Prohibition for the Kohen Gadol

 In light of these three questions, we must reappraise our understanding of this halacha.
-Until now, we assumed there was a prohibition forbidding anyone from entering the Beis HaMikdash while the kohen gadol was performing his service.
-Perhaps we should more correctly state that the kohen gadol was forbidden to perform his service while there was anyone else in the Beis HaMikdash (and if anyone else was there, his service would be pasul – see Teshuvos Ohr HaMeir: Kuntrus Acharon, pp. 334-335; Maharam Charlap, in a letter to R’ Meir Shapira, et. al.).
+Until now, we assumed the prohibition forbade anyone from entering the Beis HaMikdash while the kohen gadol was performing his service.
+Perhaps, though, the prohibition is directed at the kohen gadol.
+He may not perform his service while anyone else is in the Beis HaMikdash.
+If he does, his service is passul (see Teshuvos Ohr HaMeir: Kuntrus Acharon, pp. 334-335; Maharam Charlap, in a letter to R’ Meir Shapira, et. al.).